The Don Killuminati: The 7 Day Theory

-It is his only album released under the new alternative stage name and features guest appearances from his rap group Outlawz and rapper Bad Azz, as well as R&B singers Aaron Hall, Danny Boy, K-Ci and JoJo, Val Young and Tyrone Wrice, along with uncredited vocal contributions from reggae musician Prince Ital Joe.

-Originally intended as a mixtape and preceded by the release of "Toss It Up" as the lead single, the album peaked at number one on the Billboard 200 and sold 664,000 copies within its first week of release.
+It is his only album released under the alternative stage name and features guest appearances from his rap group Outlawz and rapper Bad Azz, as well as R&B singers Aaron Hall, Danny Boy, K-Ci and JoJo, Val Young, and Tyrone Wrice, along with uncredited vocal contributions from reggae musician Prince Ital Joe.
+Originally intended as a mixtape and preceded by the release of "Toss It Up" as the lead single, the album debuted at number one on the Billboard 200 and sold 664,000 copies within its first week of release.

 By 1999, it was certified four times platinum by the RIAA.
-"To Live & Die in L.A." and "Hail Mary" were released later as singles and both garnered praise as standout tracks from the album.
+"To Live & Die in L.A." and "Hail Mary" were released later as singles and both garnered praise as standout tracks from the album,particularly the latter.
 None of its singles charted within the Billboard Hot 100, but all charted within the top twenty of UK Singles chart.

-The album received polarized reviews from critics with praise directed at his vocal performance and its production and criticism directed towards its lyrical content and inferior quality in comparison to his previous albums.
-Critical reception has improved in later years and it is now ranked as one of Shakur's greatest albums, as well as one of the greatest rap albums of all time.
+The album was originally set to be released in March 1997, but because of Tupac’s death, it was released four months early.
+The album received widespread critical acclaim, with praise for the emotion displayed by Shakur, the production, album cover, and themes.
+It was ranked by critics as one of the greatest hip hop albums, as well as one of the greatest albums of all time.